-Notice of extension of currently approved information collection; nondiscrimination on the basis of disability in State and local government services (certification).
+Notice of extension of currently approved information collection; nondiscrimination on the basis of disability in State and local government services (self-evaluation).

 (1) Evaluate whether the collection of information is necessary for the proper performance of the function of the agency, including whether the information will have practical utility;